-There is no Area of Outstanding Biodiversity on the site.
-The proposal will not directly or indirectly effect any Area of Outstanding Biodiversity Value.
+There is no area of outstanding biodiversity on the site.
+The proposal will not directly or indirectly affect any area of outstanding biodiversity value.

 (e) whether the proposed development or activity is or is part of a key threatening process or is likely to increase the impact of a key threatening process.